Skip to main content

 5. Draws them to the canvas according to the calculated placement.

-In addition, audio from mounted <Audio> and <Video> elements is captured and mixed, and added to the audio track of the video.
+Audio from mounted <Audio> and <Video> elements is captured and mixed together, and added to the audio track of the video.

 Encoding